cryostatio/cryostat-agent/README.md

 **NOTE**: Smart Triggers are evaluated on a polling basis.
 The poll period is configurable (see list below).
 This means that your conditions are subject to sampling biases.

+When a running Smart Trigger is removed, any recordings started by that Trigger will continue to run and must be manually stopped and retrieved.

 ### Harvester Integration

 Any Flight Recordings created by Smart Trigger will also be tracked by the Harvester system.
 This data will be captured